francolutzen/Lighting-Control-Lab/Lighting-Control/DMX192-Controller.md

 Scanner 12 → Channels 177–192

+Because each Scanner Button controls a dedicated 16-channel block, a DMX192 controller can directly manage up to 12 independent fixture groups.

+This does not necessarily mean only 12 physical fixtures.

+Multiple fixtures can share the same DMX address and therefore respond to the same Scanner Button simultaneously.

+Example:

+PAR 1 → Address 001

+PAR 2 → Address 001

+PAR 3 → Address 001

+All three fixtures will respond together when Scanner 1 is selected.

+The practical limitation is therefore 12 independently controlled fixture groups rather than 12 individual fixtures.

 This organization is a limitation of the controller and should not be confused with DMX512 addressing itself.

-[Insert image highlighting Scanner Buttons]

 ---